yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 If the GPU runs out of VRAM faster than the emulator or the driver can handle it, yuzu will close, so follow our recommended values in the picture below.

 {{< imgs
-	"./vram.png|We recommend 2GB and lower users to stick to 1X on graphic intensive games"
+	"./vram.png|We recommend 2GB and lower users to use 1X on graphic intensive games"
 >}}

-Small low-end GPUs (like our recommended GT 1030, RX 550, or any integrated GPU) will see considerable performance benefits when upsampling as the reduction in 3D load and the lower VRAM use will provide higher framerates.
+Small low-end GPUs (like our recommended GT 1030, RX 550, or any integrated GPU) will see considerable performance benefits when upsampling as the reduction in 3D load and the lower VRAM utilization will provide higher framerates.

 People with current mid to high-end GPUs can benefit from the surplus of computational capabilities and available VRAM.
 Actual performance will be determined by each specific game, but it’s safe to assume that good hardware can use a 2X or 3X multiplier perfectly fine most of the time.